mongodb/atlas-sdk-go/docs/doc_3_migration.md

 `sdk.Projects.create()` will become `sdk.ProjectsApi.createProject(...)`

-Please refer to the [endpoint documentation](https://github.com/mongodb/go-client-mongodb-atlas/tree/main/mongodbatlasv2#documentation-for-api-endpoints) for more information.
+To learn more, see the [Endpoint Documentation](https://github.com/mongodb/go-client-mongodb-atlas/tree/main/mongodbatlasv2#documentation-for-api-endpoints).

-### Different naming conventions for SDK methods
+### Different Naming Conventions for SDK Methods

 Model names and properties are formatted in PascalCase format for clarity and predictability of the methods and field names.
 For example, _ClusterAWSProviderSettings_ will become now _ClusterAwsProviderSettings_.

-The same applies to property names:
+The same applies to property names.
 For example, `ID` fields will become `Id` etc.

-### Multiple choices when creating request body objects
+### Multiple Choices when Creating Request Body Objects

-New SDK improves clarity for request and response objects.
-For situations when the endpoint accepts multiple formats of the payload (polymorphism), users are able to specify instances of the Api models they want to use for a particular request.
-For example, when creating a cluster we can use one of the dedicated RegionConfigs objects (AWSRegionConfig, GCPRegionConfig, etc.):
+The Atlas Go SDK improves the clarity for request and response objects.
+For situations when the endpoint accepts multiple formats of the payload (polymorphism), you can specify instances of the API models that you want to use for a particular request.
+For example, when creating a cluster you can use one of the dedicated RegionConfigs objects (AWSRegionConfig, GCPRegionConfig, etc.):

 ```go